Johnphunk/Johnphunk/README.md

 - 👋 Hi, I’m @Johnphunk
 - 👀 I’m interested in ...
 Crypto, Basketball.
 - 🌱 I’m currently learning ...
 Crypto Node, Repositories
-- 💞️ I’m looking to collaborate on ...anyyhing about crypto
+- 💞️ I’m looking to collaborate on ...anything about crypto
 - 📫 How to reach me ... jpauldemeterio@gmail.com
 - 😄 Pronouns: ...
 JP
 - ⚡ Fun fact: ...
 I gained 5k USD in PEPE in lost it all this year haha